Thanh Hoa Province, Central Vietnam

 Among of five provinces in North-Central Vietnam, Thanh Hoa Province is surrounded by Son La, Hoa Binh, Ninh Binh provinces on the north, Nghe An Province on the south, East Sea on the east with 102km coastline, and Laos on the west.

 Topography is divided into plain, coastal and mountainous regions.
-Hilly and mountains account three quarters of the total area.
+Hilly and mountains account three-quarters of the total area.
 The Western region own abundant resources of forest products, and huge hydroelectric potentials.
 The plain is the third largest one of Vietnam.

-Owing to the cool climate and high rainfall, the province has annual average temperature of 24.50C.
+Owing to the cool climate and high rainfall, the province has an annual average temperature of 24.50C.
 Rainy season often begins in June and ends in October.

 Tourists also like to discover Ben En National Park in Nhu Thanh, Nhu Xuan districts.
 The park is a complex of tropical forests, hills, mountains, rivers, springs, and Muc Lake.
 With natural landscapes and diversified flora and fauna, Ben En is suitable to eco-tourism, sightseeing, and scientific studies.